leifdenby/moistconvection/cases/ARM_SGP_forced_shallow_convection/README.md

 ## Characteristics

-- diurnal cycle with forced (not reaching LFC) shallow convection
+- strong diurnal cycle first forced (not reaching LFC) and later free shallow convection, maximum surface fluxes "far in excess" of BOMEX and ATEX cases (which were over ocean).

+- surface fluxes dominate, large-scale forcings are weak in comparison

+- significant change in Bowen ratio ($\approx 0.3$) from BOMEX ($\approx 0.06$), more transport through sensible heat compared to latent heat.